tomatolog/manticore/docs/5_searching/search_results_ranking/available_built-in_rankers.rst

 You should specify the ``SPH_RANK_`` prefix and use capital letters only when using the
 `SetRankingMode() <../../full-text_search_query_settings/setrankingmode.md>`__
-call from the SphinxAPI.
+call from the ManticoreAPI.
 The API ports expose these as global constants.
-Using SphinxQL syntax, the prefix should be omitted and the ranker name is case insensitive.
+Using ManticoreQL syntax, the prefix should be omitted and the ranker name is case insensitive.
 Example:

 ::

-    // SphinxAPI
+    // ManticoreAPI
     $client->SetRankingMode ( SPH_RANK_SPH04 );

-    // SphinxQL
+    // ManticoreQL
     mysql_query ( "SELECT ...
 OPTION ranker=sph04" );

 Legacy matching modes rankers